About Zeever.ca

 What this is not

-Zeever.ai is not a substitute for professional advice.
-Permit requirements can get complicated depending on your situation.
-For anything important, check with Toronto Building directly or talk to a qualified professional.
+Zeever.ca is not a substitute for professional advice.
+City services can get complicated depending on your situation.
+For anything important, check with the relevant City of Toronto department directly or talk to a qualified professional.

 We're not affiliated with or endorsed by the City of Toronto.
-We use publicly available content from Toronto.ca to help people make sense of the permit process.
+We use publicly available content from Toronto.ca to help people find the information they need.

 The bigger picture

-Toronto building permits is where we started, but the plan is bigger.
-Zeever.ai is being built as a Canadian AI platform for navigating public services, powered by Canadian infrastructure and open AI models.
+Toronto.ca is where we started, but the plan is bigger.
+Zeever.ca is being built as a Canadian AI platform for navigating public services across the country, powered by Canadian infrastructure and open AI models.
 The goal is to make government processes less painful for everyone.

 Technology